ruuda/blog/posts/on-benchmarking.md

 whereas there is a limit to how quickly a program can run.)
-A caveat of extreme quantiles is that you need sufficient data to be able to compute them reliably: if you have less than 100 data points, the 0.01-quantile must be extrapolated from the data, rather than computed.
+A caveat of extreme quantiles is that you need sufficient data to be able to compute them reliably: if you have less than 50 data points, the 0.98 and 0.99-quantiles are interpolated from the same two samples.
 And even if you have that many data points, extreme quantiles are sensitive to noise.
 The 0.5-quantile on the other hand